 The group informs ACE’s thought-leadership in this area producing innovative yet tangible proposals to meet the needs of the UK’s rail sector, regularly responds to government consultations, holds events and writes articles for the trade press.

 The group meets every quarter.
-Members include representatives of the following ACE member companies: AECOM, Alan Baxter, Amey, Arcadis, Arup, Cass Hayward, Fairhurst, GESL, Jacobs, PB World, Ramboll UK, Tony Gee, Turntown.
+Members include representatives of the following ACE member companies: AECOM, Alan Baxter, Amey, Arcadis, Arup, Cass Hayward, Fairhurst, GESL, PB World, Ramboll UK, Tony Gee, Turntown.